 Several construction management students and two professors traveled to Managua, Nicaragua, over the 2015 Thanksgiving break to install solar panels on a healthcare clinic for retirees.

-The trip was the culmination of more than a year of planning from by students and their advisors.
+The trip was the culmination of more than a year of planning by students and their advisors.

 International partnerships are the latest in a growing network that will provide immersive, exciting global opportunities for Purdue Polytechnic students and faculty.